 This two-part exhibition was certainly an oddity that gathered the best and most garish of 2018 but stripped many of the works of their original je ne sais quoi.
 A genuinely interesting aspect of Carny was the tangible connection to its namesake film: a borderline exploitation genre, centring on the emptiness and alienation of a teen angst subgenre and an annoyingly unresolved storyline.
 Perhaps, as freakshow ringleader, the real achievement of Carny curator Geoff Newton was the recreation of a carnivalesque atmosphere—channelling all the trickery and showmanship that we come to associate with the term 'carny'.
 It was just missing a little carnivalistic mésalliance.

 Audrey Schmidt is a writer and Melbourne Personality.

-Title image: Gavin Bell, Jarrah de Kuijer & Simon McGlinn (Greatest Hits), Bird feeder (Chest), 2018, fiberglass, paint.
-Image courtesy of Neon Parc.
+Installation view of Gavin Bell, Jarrah de Kuijer and Simon McGlinn (Greatest Hits), Bird feeder (Chest), 2018, fiberglass, paint.
+Courtesy of Neon Parc.